flatironinstitute/clair/doc/reference/fnt_basic.rst

 ********

-Type convertion
+Type conversion
 ---------------

 Python and C++ types are different.
 For example, a ``long`` in C++ is converted from/to a Python integer.
-In order to call a C++ function from Python, it is necessary to:
+In order to call a C++ function from Python, it is necessary to

-* convert its arguments to C++
+* convert its arguments to C++,
-* call it
+* call it and
-* convert its return value to Python
+* convert its return value to Python.

 Hence, only functions whose arguments and return value are of **convertible types** can be called across languages.
-Clair will report a compilation error for any attempt to wrap a function with at an inconvertible type.
+``clair`` will report a compilation error for any attempt to wrap a function with an inconvertible type.

 Dynamical dispatch